 In a second phase, the team will design a novel master’s level course, Cyber Threat Analytics, that will offer training in observation, analysis, and application.
 In the pilot program, Mercy College students will use state-of-the-art techniques and pipelines to learn how to detect and manage insider threats in a variety of scenarios.
 The team also expects to research and publish papers on multiple aspects of cyber threat analytics.
 “We are confident that the outcomes of this project will be of great benefit to industry and academia,” Chen said.

-“Mercy is proud to have been awarded a grant from the National Security Administration and for the opportunity to contribute to the advancement of the country’s cybersecurity,” said Mercy College President Tim Hall.
+“Mercy is proud to have been awarded a grant from the National Security Agency and for the opportunity to contribute to the advancement of the country’s cybersecurity,” said Mercy College President Tim Hall.
 “Through this grant, Mercy also looks forward to giving students the ability to learn in-demand industry skills that will benefit them upon graduation.”